 - 1. A minimum of seventy five (75%) percent of the ground floor story front facade between two (2) feet and eight (8) feet above the sidewalk must be comprised of transparent, non-reflective windows into the nonresidential space. - 2.
-A minimum of thirty (30%) percent of the upper story front facade measured floor to floor shall have transparent, non-reflective, vertically oriented windows. - B. Facade Ornamentation: All visible elevations shall include decorative features
+A minimum of thirty (30%) percent of the upper story front facade measured floor to floor shall have transparent, non-reflective, vertically oriented windows.

-^{} Ground floor residential uses shall be allowed in the C: Corridor Commercialdistrict for buildings not located along the built-to-line, provided the placement of buildings along the built-to-line and front facade percentage of lot width requirements have been met.
+\ Ground floor residential uses shall be allowed in the C: Corridor Commercialdistrict for buildings not located along the built-to-line, provided the placement of buildings along the built-to-line and front facade percentage of lot width requirements have been met.
 Customary accessory uses may occupy the rear ground floor in the C and CF districts provided a minimum depth of fifty (50) feet along the front of the ground floor is provided for non-residential uses.
+Residential may be located on the entire ground floor as a part of a multiple family residential project.

-- such as cornices, pilasters, and friezes.
-Building recesses and protrusions will be required on larger buildings to break long uninterrupted building walls. - C. Facade Massing: Front façades sixty (60) feet wide or more shall incorporate wall offsets of at least two (2) feet in depth (projections or recesses) a minimum of every forty (40) feet.
+- B. Facade Ornamentation: All visible elevations shall include decorative features such as cornices, pilasters, and friezes.
+Building recesses and protrusions will be required on larger buildings to break long uninterrupted building walls. - C. Facade Massing: Front facades sixty (60) feet wide or more shall incorporate wall offsets of at least two (2) feet in depth (projections or recesses) a minimum of every forty (40) feet.
 Each required offset shall have a minimum width of twenty (20) feet.
 Such offsets, along with other architectural components, shall be allowed to deviate from the established built-to-line.